brianhung7/Island-Survival/README.md

 HTML, CSS, Javascript, jQuery, DOM Manipulation

 <h2>==Approach Taken==</h2>
-<li>Javascript code was initially written using a player object with many methods to interact with DOM, later changed to using classes  </li>
+<li>Javascript code was initially written using a player object with many methods to interact with DOM for MVP, later changed to using classes for a bonus feature </li>

 <h2>==User Stories==</h2>
 <li>Player/user is presented with a welcome screen with basic instructions and name entry before Play </li>